heremaps/xyz-documentation/docs/tools.md

 ## Data Hub Tools and Integrations

-You can acess Data Hub API using a number of different tools.
+You can acess the Data Hub API using a number of different SDKs and APIs.

 ### XYZ Spaces for Python